dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 comment to confirm, and mark the comment as resolved.
 Or, if you think the change does not resolve the issue, reply to say so.

-7.	**Analyst and QA’er:** repeat steps 9 and 10 until all issues have been resolved.
+7.	**Analyst and QA’er:** repeat steps 5 and 6 until all issues have been resolved.

-8.	**QA’er:** When you are happy that all issues have been resolved, go again to the ‘review changes’ button on the changes tab, click to approve the PR and add a brief comment to confirm.
+8.	**QA’er:** When you are happy that all issues have been resolved, go again to the ‘review changes’ button on the 'files changed' tab, click to approve the PR and add a brief comment to confirm.

-9.	**QA’er 2:** Complete a visual inspection of the dashboard on the pre-production site.
+9.	**QA’er 2:** One the first QA'er has completed their work, complete a visual inspection of the dashboard on the pre-production site.
 Follow the same cycle as above to approve the PR or add comments with required changes.

-10.	**Analyst:** Once appovals have been given from both QA'ers, merge the branch.
+10.	**Analyst:** Once approvals have been given from both QA'ers, merge the branch.
 It will take some time (~1hr) to deploy to the live site.
 You can monitor progress on the 'Actions' tab at the top of the GitHub repo.
-If the deployment fails, see the troubleshooting section.
-[LINK]
+If the deployment fails, see the [Troubleshooting](#troubleshooting) section.

-#### QA documentation
+#### Keeping and revieweing a record of QA

-(look at the milestone, go into associated PRs)
+By following the steps above, a record of QA will be captured on the pull requests.
+To review all the QA for a particular dashboard version, click on the 'issues' tab at the top of the GitHub Repo, then click on 'milestones' and choose 'closed' to see past versions.
+Find the version number you are interested in and click on 'closed' again.
+This will list all the pull requests associated with that version, which you can click on to review a record of the QA.

 ## Contributing {#contributing}

+This section provides technical information on how to update the dashboard.
+It should be read alongside the information above which explains the processes to follow.

+This section covers more detailed instructions on

 ### Run the dashboard in R